Production function estimation using subjective expectations data: Implementing the NPR Estimator

 where $q$ is the number of basis functions, $B_j$ are B-spline basis functions of at least second order that represent smooth functions over interval $[a,b]$ based on evenly-spaced knots and $\gamma_j$ are the corresponding spline coefficients.
 Ensuring the smooth part of the model is monotonically increasing amounts to imposing restrictions on the spline parameters $\gamma$ and PW show how the model in equation (\ref{eq:scam_2}) can be reparameterized to guarantee such restrictions are satisfied.
-Following this reparameterization, estimates of the original model parameters can be obtained via minimising the difference between the response variable and the observable components on the RHS of equation (\ref{eq:scam_2}).
-To avoid overfitting during this minimization, one should also include a penalty term that controls the `wiggliness' of the B-splines.
+Following this reparameterization, estimates of the original model parameters can be obtained via minimising the squared difference between the response variable and the observable components on the RHS of equation (\ref{eq:scam_2}).
+To avoid overfitting during this minimization, one may also include a penalty term that controls the `wiggliness' of the B-splines.
 Specifically, PW account for this concern by penalizing the squared difference between adjacent B-spline parameters.
-While it is possible to pre-specify the `smoothing parameter', which scales `wiggliness' term in the minimization and thereby controls the smoothness of the estimated functions, PW propose to estimate the `optimal' smoothing parameter via an outer estimation algorithm.
-The outer part of the estimation uses the generalized cross validation prediction error criterion to evaluate the performance of the model estimated using a particular value of the smoothing parameter and finds the `optimal' smoothing parameter according to this criterion using the Newton-Raphson method.
+While it is possible to pre-specify the `smoothing parameter', which scales the `wiggliness' term in the minimization and thereby controls the smoothness of the estimated functions, PW propose to estimate the `optimal' smoothing parameter via an outer estimation algorithm.
+The outer part of the estimation uses the generalized cross validation prediction error criterion to evaluate the performance of the model estimated using a particular value of the smoothing parameter and finds the optimal smoothing parameter according to this criterion using the Newton-Raphson method.

-In our application of the PW estimator, we specify the smooth term $\Psi$ using monotone increasing P-splines (using the \texttt{`bs="mpi"'} option), with 20 basis points.
-The smoothing parameter is estimated using the Newton-Raphson method, while the model coefficients are estimated using the BFGS algorithm.
+In our application of the PW estimator, we specify the smooth term $\Psi$ using monotone increasing penalized B-splines (i.e., P-splines, using the \texttt{`bs="mpi"'} option), with 10 basis functions.
+In practice, we found that the `optimal' smoothing parameter estimated using the PW approach was near-zero in all our focus industries.
+We therefore set it to zero, as pre-specification considerably reduces the computational burden of the estimator (and the bootstrap replications required for inference).
+After specifying these settings, coefficients are estimated using the BFGS algorithm.

-\section{Extensions to the NPR estimator}
+\section{Extensions to the NPR Estimator}

-\subsection{Value added production functions}
+\subsection{Value Added Production Functions}